grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 We do not support on-behalf-of authorization for private clouds (like "chinaazuremonitor" or "govazuremonitor") at this time.

-**Note:\***: Do not set up alerts when your data source is configured to use the on-behalf-of authorization.
+**Note**: Do not set up alerts when your data source is configured to use the on-behalf-of authorization.
 Alert rules will not work once the user who created the rule logs off from Grafana.

 ## Setup